 A ship may be arrested by way of a preliminary attachment irrespective of her flag.
-However, the availability of a maritime lien is determined by reference to the laws applicable in the jurisdiction of the ship's flag.
+However, the availability of a maritime lien is determined by reference to the law of the ship's flag.

 7. Can you arrest a ship irrespectively of the debtor?